-Impact/Outcomes and Evaluation (Relevance to policy and practice)-15%
+Impact/Outcomes and Evaluation (Relevance to policy and practice)-20%

 - 1. Potential for significant advances in scientific or technical understanding of the problem. - 2.
 Potential for significant advances in the field. - 3.
-Relevance for improving the policy and practice of criminal justice and related agencies in the United States and improving public safety, security, and quality of life. - 4.
+Relevance for improving the policy and practice of criminal justice and related agencies and improving public safety, security, and quality of life. - 4.
 Affordability and cost-effectiveness of proposed end products, when applicable (e.g., purchase price and maintenance costs for a new technology or cost of training to use the technology). - 5.
 Perceived potential for commercialization and/or implementation of a new technology (when applicable).

-Relevance of the project for policy and practice in the United States
+Relevance of the project for policy and practice